mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-1.markdown

 ## A. Introduction

 ### Motivations
-There is a widely-accepted approach to building ML solutions that starts with learning parameters of a model and then applying a threshold to the model's scores to get categories/labels.
+There is a widely-accepted approach to building ML solutions that starts with learning parameters of a model and then applying a threshold to the model's scores to get categories/labels - see [this example](https://machinelearningmastery.com/threshold-moving-for-imbalanced-classification/).
 The thresholding part rests on an equation that balances two types of errors, with decision aided by so-called confusion matrices.

 The whole process is rather intuitive and can be applied almost like a recipe to a number of problems.
 Over the last couple of years, however, I have stumbled upon applications that required more or less tweaking of the standard approach.
 For example, how should I determine the score thresholds of an ML sytem that is an input into a downstream system?
 What if the downstream task aggregates the upstream outputs, e.g. classifying paragraphs to make decisions on documents?

-As I brushed up on traditional frameworks, I discovered the Speech Recognition Evaluation (SRE), a ML competition organised by NIST (link and definition of acronym).
-Over the last two decades, the research community around this institution has developed, documented and implemented a framework to assess speech recognition systems.
+As I brushed up on traditional frameworks, I discovered the Speech Recognition Evaluation (SRE), a ML competition organised by an U.S. Institute called [NIST](https://www.nist.gov/programs-projects/speaker-and-language-recognition).
+Over the last two decades, the research community around this institution has developed a framework to assess speech recognition systems.

-I think that the scope of its applications is broader than speech recognition, though, and that the concepts and tools that the community developed can help anyone working with classification systems.
+One recurring application is to determine if a speech segment includes only one or two distinct speakers.
+Though the NIST often refers to various applications of its evaluation framework in biometric and forensic contexts, I think that the concepts and tools developed are useful for anyone working on classification applications.
 The set of research that I found, which I list at the end, certainly helped me firm up my understanding of model evaluation.
 I particuarly like that it combines solid theoretical foundations with implementations via the BOSARIS toolkit - links also at the end.

-The following two parts review traditional assessment frameworks, in particular the ROC curve, and the third part is an introduction to the Applied Probability of Error (APE), a framework for calibration assessment.
+The following two parts review traditional assessment frameworks, in particular the ROC curve, and the third part is an introduction to the Applied Probability of Error (APE), a framework for model calibration assessment.

 ### Fraud detection